Johnson Wax Headquarters: Construction

-Post-completion

 1950s to 1960s

 After the Research Tower was opened, S. C. Johnson began using the structure for research and development (R&D).
 The writer Jonathan Lipman reflected that the Research Tower's design had increased morale among chemists who shared space there.
 In the first decade of the tower's operations, scientists developed products such as furniture polish, insect repellent, air freshener, and insecticide.
 In 1954, S. C. Johnson erected a large plastic globe outside the headquarters, serving as a corporate symbol.
 Meanwhile, thousands of people toured the Administration Building annually, particularly during the weekends; on some days, the building accommodated up to 300 visitors.
-Although many visitors came from the nearby cities of Chicago and Milwaukee, the buildings also attracted visitors from around the world, particularly members of women's groups and architecture fans.
-In addition, people visiting other manufacturing companies in the area often stopped by the Johnson Wax buildings, and politicians such as Wisconsin governor Walter J. Kohler Jr. and U.S. Supreme Court Chief Justice Earl Warren sometimes made visits.
+Although many visitors came from the nearby cities of Chicago and Milwaukee, people came from world, particularly members of women's groups and architecture fans.
+People visiting other manufacturing companies in the area often stopped by the Johnson Wax buildings, and politicians such as Wisconsin governor Walter J. Kohler Jr. and U.S. Supreme Court Chief Justice Earl Warren sometimes made visits.

-Steinle and another S. C. Johnson chemist, Edward Wilder, recalled that each pair of stories in the Research Tower was equivalent to five laboratories, but they also said that chemists often waited to chat with colleagues on different floors because they did not want to wait for the tower's only elevator.
+Steinle and another S. C. Johnson chemist, Edward Wilder, recalled that each pair of stories in the Research Tower was equivalent to five laboratories, but they also said that chemists often waited until after work to chat with colleagues on different floors because they did not want to wait for the tower's only elevator.
 The R&D department quickly outgrew its space, prompting S. C. Johnson to convert the carport into an enclosed laboratory in 1957.
 The same year, parts of the Administration Building's skylights were replaced with corrugated plastic.
 Additionally, the structure's glass-tube windows experienced the same kinds of leaks that had occurred at the Administration Building.
 S. C. Johnson announced in 1959 that it would expand the headquarters' R&D department.
 After Wright's death that year, William Wesley Peters (who by then led Wright's successor firm, Taliesin Associated Architects) was hired to design an expansion to the east of the tower's carport.
 The annex was completed in 1961.